 What is a marketing automation workflow?

-Marketing automation workflow refers to a step-by-step campaign flow that automates the delivery of content across email and other channels.
-Workflows can be set up to reflect different communications and campaign types, such as newsletter campaigns, welcome campaigns, keep close campaigns and onboarding campaigns.
+A marketing automation workflow refers to a step-by-step campaign flow that automates the delivery of content across email and other channels.
+Workflows can be set up to reflect different communications and campaign types, such as newsletter campaigns, welcome campaigns, keep close campaigns, and onboarding campaigns.

 What are some examples of how marketing automation works?